-- Shared memory: Simple and fast, shared memory is the default protocol used to connect from a client running on the same computer as SQL Server.
-It can only be used locally, has no configurable properties, and is always tried first when connecting from the local machine. - TCP/IP: TCP/IP is the most commonly used access protocol for SQL Server.
+- Shared memory Simple and fast, shared memory is the default protocol used to connect from a client running on the same computer as SQL Server.
+It can only be used locally, has no configurable properties, and is always tried first when connecting from the local machine. - TCP/IP This is the most commonly used access protocol for SQL Server.
 It enables you to connect to SQL Server by specifying an IP address and a port number.
 Typically, this happens automatically when you specify an instance to connect to.
-Your internal name resolution system resolves the hostname part of the instance name to an IP address, and either you connect to the default TCP port number 1433 for default instances or the SQL Browser service will find the right port for a named instance using UDP port 1434. - Named Pipes: TCP/IP and Named Pipes are comparable protocols in the architectures in which they can be used.
-Named Pipes was developed for local area networks (LANs) but it can be inefficient across slower networks such as wide area networks (WANs).

-To use Named Pipes you first need to enable it in SQL Server Configuration Manager (if you'll be connecting remotely) and then create a SQL Server alias, which connects to the server using Named Pipes as the protocol.

-Named Pipes uses TCP port 445, so ensure that the port is open on any firewalls between the two computers, including the Windows Firewall.

-VIA: Virtual Interface Adapter is a protocol that enables high-performance communications between two systems.
+Your internal name resolution system resolves the hostname part of the instance name to an IP address, and either you connect to the default TCP port number 1433 for default instances or the SQL Browser service will find the right port for a named instance using UDP port 1434. - Named Pipes TCP/IP and Named Pipes are comparable protocols in the architectures in which they can be used.
+Named Pipes was developed for local area networks (LANs) but it can be inefficient across slower networks such as wide area networks (WANs). - To use Named Pipes you first need to enable it in SQL Server Configuration Manager (if you'll be connecting remotely) and then create a SQL Server alias, which connects to the server using Named Pipes as the protocol. - Named Pipes uses TCP port 445, so ensure that the port is open on any firewalls between the two computers, including the Windows Firewall. - VIA Virtual Interface Adapter is a protocol that enables high-performance communications between two systems.
 It requires specialized hardware at both ends and a dedicated connection.

 Like Named Pipes, to use the VIA protocol you first need to enable it in SQL Server Configuration Manager and then create a SQL Server alias that connects to the server using VIA as the protocol.
+While SQL Server 2012 still supports the VIA protocol, it will be removed from a future version so new installations using this protocol should be avoided.